meeroslav/missing.manual/src/blog/cooking-with-rxjs/index.md

       )
     )

 We mark the second param, the ingredients, with a dollar sign to note that it’s a stream of items.
-It also tells us that as long as the mixture hasn’t thickened we can still add spices or more eggs to ingredients stream.
+It also tells us that as long as the mixture hasn’t thickened we can still add spices or more eggs to the ingredients stream.
 We can see the dependencies, hierarchy and a clear flow — something enters the function, something (else) exits the function.

 While not always applicable in the kitchen, in functional programming functions should be always pure: